 - Chemical X in The Powerpuff Girls — it has the power to create life, give any living being superpowers with no side-effects, and apparently it's in abundant enough quantities to be regularly abused..

-- Transformers Generation One episode The (aptly named) Insecticon Syndrome had Ratchet and Wheeljack formulate an antidote to the Nova Power Core that was about to explode in the Insecticons' stomachs, to stop them from blowing up and destroying most of the Earth.
+- The Transformers (aptly named) episode The Insecticon Syndrome had Ratchet and Wheeljack formulate an antidote to the Nova Power Core that was about to explode in the Insecticons' stomachs, to stop them from blowing up and destroying most of Earth.

-- In fact, all of the applied phlebotium we have today is the resault of Chemistry, i.e. soap, detergents, sugar, molasses, alcoholic beverage, rubber, plastics, steel, gunpowder, separated crude oil, medicine...
-I could go on.
+- In fact, all of the applied phlebotium we have today is the result of Chemistry, i.e. soap, detergents, sugar, molasses, alcoholic beverage, rubber, plastics, steel, gunpowder, separated crude oil, medicine... the list goes on.